-Perfect texture and taste!
+Amazing texture and taste!

 Recipe dating back to my Grandmother’s sister, these are the perfect texture and taste light, crisp, subtle butter flavor and not too sweet (despite being slightly over-decorated by my elves!).

 Cookie baking day has been a tradition since I was a kid and the crew here today included 6 kids.
 That have been baking together since they were babies.
-Two of them were diagnosed with celiac disease seven years ago and we’ve been baking our family recipes gluten-free ever since (we like using GF Jules flour).
+Two of them were diagnosed with celiac disease over 10 years ago and we’ve been baking our family recipes gluten-free ever since (we like using GF Jules all purpose flour – affiliate link ).

 Scroll down to see the recipe and leave a comment if you try.

 Author: Healthy Gluten-Free Family

 Recipe type: Bakery, Cookies, Dessert, Holidays

 1 cup butter (I like to use 1 stick salted, 1 stick unsalted)